 The cliffs below the gun battery at Cape Murro di Porco are daunting.
-Did the SAS Special Raiding Squadron really climb them to attack and destroy the guns?
+Did Major Paddy Mayne’s SAS Special Raiding Squadron really climb them to attack and destroy the guns?
 Recently discovered documents shed new light.

 Between the cape and the distant beach at Terrauzza, the vertical cliffs alternate with sections where the rocks are at water level, or close to it.
 In these places the rocky ground then ascends in stepped layers or steep bluffs towards the spine of the peninsula.